yuto1115/tp/docs/UserGuide.md

 Clears all entries from the loan book.

 <box type="warning" seamless>

-Warning: No undo for clear command.
+**Warning**: This action cannot be undone.
 All loan entries will be wiped.
 </box>

 Format: `clear`